Arturo Cruz Jr.

 Arturo José Cruz Sequeira (born 1953), also known as Arturo Cruz Jr., is a Nicaraguan Contra, diplomat and professor.
 The son of Nicaraguan politician Arturo Cruz, he became involved in the exile politics of the Contra rebels opposing the Sandinista (FSLN) government in the 1980s, and later served as the Ambassador of Nicaragua to the United States for two years from 2007 to 2009.
 Prior to his ambassadorship, Cruz was a tenured professor at Instituto Centroamericano de Administración de Empresas Business School in Managua, Nicaragua, and a visiting professor at the Advanced School of Economics and Business in San Salvador, El Salvador.
-Cruz is a pre-candidate for president in the 2021 Nicaraguan general election.
+Cruz was a pre-candidate for president in the 2021 Nicaraguan general election.
 On June 5, 2021, he was arrested by the government of Daniel Ortega.

 Family and education

 Cruz Jr. is the child of Arturo José Cruz Porras and Consuelo Sequeira Ximénez, the firstborn of seven children.
 He is the cousin, on his father's side, of Sandinista commandante Luis Carrión Cruz.

 Cruz Jr. is a graduate of American University in Washington, D.C., has a master's degree in international relations from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University, and in the early 1990s he obtained a Doctorate in Modern History from the University of Oxford.